omnitool-ai/omnitool/README.md

 The script will output a JWT, which is a token string to be used in the authorization header for your API requests.

-### Executing a Workflow with JWT Authentication
+### Executing a recipe with JWT Authentication

-Once you have your JWT, you can execute a workflow by making a POST request to the workflow execution API.
+Once you have your JWT, you can execute a recipe by making a POST request to the recipe execution API.
 This request must include the JWT in the Authorization header.

 **Endpoint**